JohWie/ARP-Watch-Notification/README.md

 # ARP-Watch-Notification
-Little Script to notification an ARP Spoofing attack
+Little Script to notification an ARP Spoofing attack on your own Computer

-Test:
+Supported Platforms:
 Linux Mint with WindowManager i3
 Ubuntu 14.04
 Linux Mint